cmawhorter/hmmac/README.md

 var Hmmac = require('hmmac');
 var hmmac = new Hmmac({ algorithm: 'sha1' }); // normal
 server.use(Hmmac.middleware({ credentialProvider: function(key, callback){} })); // middleware
-// and you could also do this with middleware: server.use(Hmmac.middleware(hmmac)); // and pass an existing hmmac object
+// btw: you can pass an existing instance directly to the middleware server.use(Hmmac.middleware(hmmac)); // and pass an existing hmmac object
 ```